 Where are you located?

 We are at 901 North Milton Avenue, in East Baltimore City, east of Hopkins Medical School and the Northeast Market.
 Our large, red-brick building takes up the entire block on Milton between Ashland Avenue and Eager Street.
-Our weekday business hours (8 am to 4pm) entrance is on the corner of Milton and Eager; our weekend (Thursday, 9am to 2pm) and off hour entrance (5pm to 8pm) is on the corner of Milton and Ashland.
+Our weekday business hours (8 am to 4pm) entrance is at the middle doors of the building; our weekend (Thursday, 9am to 2pm) and off hour entrance (5pm to 8pm) is on the corner of Milton and Ashland.

 Can I get there on public transportation?